Sadko (musical tableau): Scenario

 Sadko (Садко) was a legendary hero of a Russian bylina (a traditional East Slavic oral narrative poem).
-A merchant and gusli musician from Novgorod, he is transported to the realm of the Sea King.
-There, he is to provide music to accompany the dance at the marriage of the King's daughter.
+A merchant and gusli musician from Novgorod, he is transported to the realm of the Sea Tsar.
+There, he is to provide music to accompany the dance at the marriage of the Sea Tsar's daughter.
 The dancing grows so frenzied that the surface of the sea billows and surges, threatening to founder the ships on it.
 To calm the sea, Sadko smashes his gusli.
 The storm dissipates and he reappears on the shore.

 Composition

 Mily Balakirev, leader of the Russian nationalist music group "The Five", was long fascinated with Anton Rubinstein's Europeanising Ocean Symphony and wanted to create a more specifically Russian alternative.
 Music critic Vladimir Stasov suggested the legend of Sadko and wrote a program for this work, giving it to Balakirev in 1861.
 At first Balakirev relayed the program to Modest Mussorgsky, who did nothing with it.
 (Mussorgsky's comment to Balakirev on hearing Rubinstein's Ocean Symphony was "Oh Ocean, oh puddle"; he had much preferred Rubinstein's conducting of the work over the work itself.)
 Mussorgsky eventually offered the program to Rimsky-Korsakov, after he had long given up on it.
 Balakirev agreed, counting on the naval officer's love of the sea to help him produce results.

 Instead of direct experience of the sea, Rimsky-Korsakov fell back on Franz Liszt's symphonic poem Ce qu'on entend sur la montagne for inspiration.
 Acting as bookends to the middle of the work are two sketches of the calm, gently rippling sea.
 While Rimsky-Korsakov took the harmonic and modulatory basis of these sections from the opening of Liszt's Montagne, he admitted the chord passage closing these sections were purely his own.
-The central section comprises music portraying Sadko's underwater journey, the feast of the Sea King and the Russian dance that leads the work to its climax.
+The central section comprises music portraying Sadko's underwater journey, the feast of the Sea Tsar and the Russian dance that leads the work to its climax.
 Typical of Rimsky's modesty and self-criticism, he offers several influences for this section: Mikhail Glinka's Ruslan and Lyudmila, Balakirev's "Song of the Goldfish," Alexander Dargomyzhsky's Russalka and Liszt's Mephisto Waltz No. 1.
 Rimsky-Korsakov chose the principal tonalities of the piece—a movement in D-flat major, the next in D major and then a return to D-flat major—specifically to please Balakirev, "who had an exclusive predilection for them in those days."